nlukic97/nlukic97/README.md

 My experience includes lecturing a Web Development University course at the SAE Institute.

-Here's a project I'm very proud of - a [command line simulated in the browser](https://nlukic97.github.io) inspired by a windows console emulator I use (open the link on your Desktop browser for an additional perc 🙂).
+Here's a project I'm very proud of - a [command line simulated in the browser](https://nlukic97.github.io) inspired by a windows console emulator I use (open the link on your Desktop browser for an additional perk 🙂).

 ---